Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 Data properties allow tracking modification state of its value(s) using its nullable boolean property `Modified` of type `bool?`.
 When the property is initially created, the `Modified` state is set to `null`, meaning that it's not initialized.

-After you read the data for the parent object, and set the value of that property for the first time, the `Modified` state will be set to `false`, which means that the property has been initialized, but not modified.
+After you read the data for the parent object and set the value of that property for the first time, the `Modified` state will be set to `false`, which means that the property has been initialized, but not modified.
 Setting another (different) value from there on will mark the property as modified.

 :::info
 Determining if the new value is the same as the current value is done by the method `ValuesEqual`, which you can override in each property.
 By default, it uses `Equals` to compare scalar values, and `SequenceEqual` to compare lists, meaning that the order of the values in multi-valued properties matters.